knutkirkhorn/cisco-vpn-rdp-connecter/README.md

 ## FAQ
 ### Why this CLI?
+Instead of:
+1. opening Cisco AnyConnect
-Instead of opening Cisco AnyConnect, type in credentials and connecting, then opening Microsoft Remote Desktop and then connecting.
-Just open a terminal and type `cisco-vpn-rdp-connecter` to do all that without a hassle.
+2. typing in credentials and connecting
+3. opening Microsoft Remote Desktop and connecting

+Just open a terminal and type `cisco-vpn-rdp-connecter` to do all that without the hassle.

-I personally use this to quickly and easily connect to a remote work computer.
+I personally use this to efficiently connect to a remote work computer.